Get Stuff We Love

-We're not quite ready to put away our summer dresses, but when it comes to hair, we're certainly ready for fall's hottest looks.
+We're not quite ready to put away our summer dresses, but we're certainly ready for fall's hottest hairstyles.

 "Moving into fall is all about bobs for me!
-I love the cut on Vanessa Hudgens I did for the Billboards.
+I love the cut I gave Vanessa Hudgens for the Billboard (Music Awards).
 I think it’s fresh and you can do so many things with texture and products.
 TONI&GUY has this amazing Sea Salt Texturizing Spray that I love to use on short cuts to give them some volume and life.
 Then I like to go in and use some hairspray to hold it all in,” said Chad Wood, a celebrity hairstylist, whose clients include Vanessa Hudgens, Kate Walsh, Ashley Benson and Jessica Alba.

 2. Redken Mess Around 10, $13, Amazon